sghuang19/cs203b-fa20/project-report.md

 From the recurrence we can know that the running time for Strassens method is T(n)=7T(n/2)+‚.n2/.
 When n is very large, the time is a lot smaller than the standard matrix multiplication.

+For the standard matrix multiplication, the running time is about n^3, and the pseudocode is given below:
+SQUARE MATRIX MULTIPLY(A,B)
+n=A.rows
+let C be a new n*n matrix
+for i=1 to n
+   for j=1 to n
+      Cij=0
+      for k=1 to n
+      Cij=Cij+aik*bkj
+return C

 ---